WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

 ##### (ii) How does recombination affect this relationship?

 ### Part 2: Global Ancestry Inference
 We will now run an analysis using the software ADMIXTURE to calculate global ancestry proportions across a sample of 28 individuals.
 Here we perform a supervised analysis.
-Please execute the following code from location ~/RFMIX_WCS_2024/data/plink/
  ```
  ./software/admixture ./data/plink/samples_n28_qc_thin.bed 2 --supervised -j4
 ```